mjfrigaard/sap/README.md

 View the various versions of application in the [`moviesApp` branches](https://github.com/mjfrigaard/moviesApp/branches/all).

-## Special topic: Debugging
+### Debugging

-The `21.2_debug-selected_vars` branch is the second step of 5 on debugging.
+The [`21.2_debug-selected_vars`](https://github.com/mjfrigaard/moviesApp/tree/21.2_debug-selected_vars) branch is the second step of 5 on debugging.
 This branch should also be loaded, documented, installed before the application is launched.

 ```r
 devtools::load_all()